jlogostini/UE_Utilities/Documentation/Material_Functions/Utility_Functions/MF_Channel_Select_RGB.md

 ## Info

-* ( MF Channel Select RGB ) works by taking a Vector 3 like a Color ID Map or Channel packed texture and extracting a sincal channal based in the Source Channel input
+* ( MF Channel Select RGB ) works by taking a Vector 3 like a Color ID Map or Channel packed texture and extracting a single channal based in the Source Channel input

 #